rbisdorff/Digraph3/docSphinx/html/_sources/tutorial.rst.txt

 ..
 Figure:: ratingData.png
    :name: qualityScores
    :width: 600px
-   :alt: Quality scores of German University Students
+   :alt: Average quality scores of German University Students

-   Quality of enrolled students per academic discipline
+   Quality of enroled students per academic discipline

 In :numref:`qualityScores`, the fifteen academic disciplines are grouped into *topical* 'Faculties': *Humanities*; *Law, Economics & Management*; *Life Sciences & Medicine*; *Natural Sciences & Mathematics*; and, *Technology*.
 All fifteen academic disciplines are considered *equally significant* for the rating decisions (see Row 2).
-The average enrollment quality scores are coloured along a 7-tiling scheme (see last Row).
-We may furthermore notice that the Technical University *Dresden* is the only Institution which offers all fifteen academic disciplines.
-Whereas, on the one side, the Technical University of *München* and the University of *Kaiserslautern* only offer *Sciences* and *Technology* disciplines.
-On the other side, the University of *Mannheim*, is only offering *Humanities* and *Law, Economics & Management* studies.
+The average enrolment quality scores are coloured along a 7-tiling scheme (see last Row).

+We may furthermore notice that the *TU Dresden* is the only Institution which offers all fifteen academic disciplines.
+Whereas, on the one side, *TU München* and *Kaiserslautern* only offer *Sciences* and *Technology* disciplines.
+On the other side, *Mannheim*, is only offering *Humanities* and *Law, Economics & Management* studies.
 Most of the 41 Universities do not offer *Engineering* studies.
-We are, hence, facing a large part of irreducible missing data (see the advanced topic on `coping with missing data <CopingMissing-Data-label>`_).
+We are, hence, facing a large part of irreducible missing data (see the advanced topic on `coping with missing data <CopingMissing-Data-label>`).

-Details of the enrollment quality criteria (the academic disciplines) may be consulted in a browser view (see :numref:`spiegelCriteria` below).
+Details of the enrolment quality criteria (the academic disciplines) may be consulted in a browser view (see :numref:`spiegelCriteria` below).

    >>> t.showHTMLCriteria()